davidalb97/PS-Nutr.io/md/Proposta.md

 * Use external APIs to obtain data from meals and restaurants;
 * Maintain a database that contains the baseline nutritional values and their calibration provided by other sources;
 * Obtain baseline nutritional information about meals of any given restaurant.
 (Even when restaurants don't supply their menus to any API);
-* A contribution system that uses information from various sources to calibrate a meal's nutrional information for a given restaurant.
+* A contribution system that uses information from various sources to calibrate a meal's nutritional information for a given restaurant.
 Said sources can include:
   - System's community (mandatory objective);
   - Nutritionists (optional);
   - Restaurant owners (optional).